 Now, hurry to your dashboard because Ycode Beta 2.0 is waiting for you!

 You log into Ycode and enter a clean dashboard.
 Excited to start building, you click on the “New project” button.
 You take a sip of your coffee, but even before you can put your mug down, your new project is already created.
 It’s nearly instant!

 This is just a first glimpse of the robust infrastructure you’re building on.
 You open the canvas and start adding elements.
 You realize that your building experience feels much faster, more responsive, and overall smoother than previously.

 You open the database section and see a much simpler UI.
 It's easier to work with data and fields, as everything can be edited at the same time in one view.

 Back in the canvas, you use custom colors to design and style different elements.
 You select exactly the right hues and create web pages that match a brand's color palette.

 Once you’re ready with building your web project, you save and publish it.
 Just like creating your project, publishing the final version is also done within seconds.

 Creating in the improved Ycode Beta environment feels easy and intuitive!

 Note: Don't forget that we're still in Beta.
 If you find a bug or see something that can be improved, please write us here.

-Our development team is not sitting still (yes, even after launching the Ycode playground and now Ycode Beta 2.0).
+Our development team is not sitting still.
 During the next few months, they’ll work on a couple of exciting features.